jgrey4296/jgdv/jgdv/structs/index.rst

 .. contents:: Contents

-:doc:`autoapi/jgdv/structs` provides some of the key classes of JGDV.
+:ref:`jgdv.structs` provides some of the key classes of JGDV.
 Especially:

 1. :ref:`jgdv.structs.chainguard`, a type guarded failable accessor to nested mappings.